alejandro-feo/cpp-game/README.md

 2. Install required dependencies: pip install -r requirements.txt
 3. Set up your API keys:
-- Get API keys for Groq and DeepInfra (or another provider compatible with the OpenAI API, in that case change the `base_url`)
+- Get API keys for Groq and DeepInfra (or another provider compatible with the OpenAI API, in that case change the `base_url`).
 - Replace `YOUR_API_KEY` in the `game.py` file with your actual API keys

 ## Usage